dortegadelv/HaplotypeDFEStandingVariation/Programs/ExamplePipeline/README.md

 1) Simulate many forward in time allele frequency trajectories of a derived allele evolving under the Wright-Fisher model with selection (CreateManyFrequencyTrajectories.sh), concatenate those trajectories (ConcatenateAlleleFrequencyTrajectories.sh) and use that collection of allele frequency trajectories to simulate haplotypic data that will be used to estimate the pairwise identity by state lengths L (SimulateL.sh).
 2) Generate the table that computes the likelihoods of L(4Ns, allele frequency, Demographic scenario | L) for a single selection coefficient 4Ns (see equation 2 from our paper)
 3) Generate a table that computes the likelihoods of L(alpha, beta, allele frequency, Demographic scenario | L) for two parameters alpha and beta of a partially collapsed gamma distribution (see equation 3 from our paper).
-4) Compute the maximum likelihood estimate of either a) the single selection coefficient 4Ns or b) the two parameters alpha and beta.
+4) Use the L values to compute the maximum likelihood estimate of either a) the single selection coefficient 4Ns or b) the two parameters alpha and beta.
 5) Estimate the DFE from DFEf

 We also provide the following scripts to calculate L: